IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 ## Styling

 The Simple Combo comes with the combined styling flexibility of its input and dropdown pieces.
-There are options for the input text elements' color and bottom line style and color.
-For the dropdown one may change the background color, or use the various options related to the items in the Simple Combo Dropdown, such as the search input and the items with their background and text colors.
+There are options for the input text elements' color, border style and color.
+For the dropdown one may change the background color, or use the various options related to the items in the Simple Combo Dropdown with their background and text colors.

 <img class="responsive-img" src="../images/simple-combo_styling.png" srcset="../images/simple-combo_styling@2x.png 2x" />